nitrictech/docs/docs/guides/serverless-rest-api-example.md

 Once it starts, the application will receive requests via the API port.
 You can use cURL, Postman or any other HTTP client to test the API.

 We will keep it running for our tests, however pressing `ctrl + d` will end the application.
-If you want to update your functions, just save them, and it will be hot reloaded.
+If you want to update your functions, just save them, and they will be reloaded.

 ## Test your API